Winnak/Anemone/README.md

 ## Quick start guide
 1. copy `Anemone_Build.cs` to your unity project Asset/Editor folder (create one if you don't have one)
+2. copy `build.abc` to your unity project's root folder, configure as you see fit.
-2. Configure `application.cfg` to your needs
+3. Configure `application.cfg` to your needs
-3. Run `createdatabase.py` to create the database
+4. Run `createdatabase.py` to create the database
-4. Run `runserver.py` to start the server
+5. Run `runserver.py` to start the server

 [application.cfg](application.cfg) change default login info and the file path to the unity installation etc.

 ## TODO/Roadmap
-1. Build file
-    * Use build file
-2. Layout
+1. Layout
     * Fix the full height sidebar
     * use timeago.js
     * Re-colorize/stylize
     * remove temp code
     * Show project health on dashboard (and maybe on project overview as well)
+2. Jobs
+    * Fix status
+    * Pipe log
 3. Git handling
     * ssh-key handling
     * Configurable polling / build scheduling